After 33 hours of research evaluating 50 products, we picked August Smart Lock Pro + Connect as our top choice.

 Electronic locks also tend to be more expensive than basic locks, thanks to the need for electronic or digital components installed.
-They can be bigger, clunkier, and draw more attention than a simple manual lock.
+They can be more prominent, clunkier, and draw more attention than a simple manual lock.
 And, there’s the risk that the lock will stop working—or even automatically open—in case of a power outage.

 Smart locks are, without a doubt, the most convenient form of locks.
 You can unlock the door at the press of a button on your phone, or you can even program the lock to be voice-activated.
 With guest access, one-time use, and multiple user settings, smart locks make it easier than ever to get into your home.

 On the downside, smart locks are the priciest of all, and the ones most prone to failing.
 Even the latest generation of smart locks still have bugs and glitches that need to be worked out.
-The apps can also be a bit buggy, and can fail at the most inconvenient time.
+The apps can also be a bit buggy and can fail at the most inconvenient time.
 If your home WiFi isn’t reliable or is prone to failing, you may find yourself locked out of your home.

-However, modern smart locks solve that problem by including a key hole as a backup in case the electricity is cut off or the lock app isn’t working.
-The key hole is only for emergencies, but it’s a useful backup that electronic and digital locks often don’t include.
+However, modern smart locks solve that problem by including a keyhole as a backup in case the electricity is cut off or the lock app isn’t working.
+The keyhole is only for emergencies, but it’s a useful backup that electronic and digital locks often don’t include.

 If you’re shopping for a smart lock, here are a few of the best and most useful features to consider:

 “Smart”-ness – How smart is your lock?
 Is it designed to be used only with Bluetooth connection or WiFi signal to the app?
-Can it be integrated with home automation systems or is it a standalone?
+Can it be integrated with home automation systems, or is it standalone?
 Can it be connected to a home monitoring system or video cameras?
 The more versatile the lock, the pricier it will be, but it may be worth paying a bit more for a “smarter” lock.